Azure/CanadaPubSecALZ/docs/policy/readme.md

 #### **New Built-In Policy Assignment**

-To add a new built-in policy to the automation, gather the following information using Azure Portal:
+**Step 1:**  To add a new built-in policy to the automation, gather the following information using Azure Portal.

 1. Navigate to [Azure Portal -> Azure Policy -> Definitions](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyMenuBlade/Definitions)
 2. Open the Built-In Policy Set (it is also called an Initiative) that will be assigned through automation.
 For example: `Canada Federal PBMM`